Dalaska/argo_llama/README.md

 The goal of this project is to predict future trajectory using the simplest input representation and networks possible.
 We aim to minimize the domain-specific knowledge and leverage the capabilities of the transformer model to handle all aspects of the task.
 - We chose the argoverse v1 dataset due to its ease of use.
 - The model uses only self-attention transformer (adapted from [LLaMA2.c](https://github.com/karpathy/llama2.c)).
-- checkpoint can be found on [huggingface](https://huggingface.co/dalaska/drive_llama).
+- Checkpoint can be found on [huggingface](https://huggingface.co/dalaska/drive_llama).

 ## Usage :hammer_and_wrench:
 - Install dependency: